robertu94/robertu94.github.io/content/learning/experiments/index.markdown

 ## Writing parsing code

-*When parsing the results of experiments it is often helpful to do so in ways that are machine parse-able*.
+### When parsing the results of experiments it is often helpful to do so in ways that are machine parse-able

 While you almost certainly could write a domain specific language that often isn’t the best use of your time or resources.
 Sticking to a few well established formats can tremendously simplify the task ahead of you.

-+ CSV is ubiquitous and easy to generate.
++ **CSV** is ubiquitous and easy to generate.
 For this reason it is usually the first thing I reach for as long as the data isn’t hierarchical or non-scalar in nature.
-+ JSON is usually the next step that I reach for when I need simple arrays or basic hierarchies represented in my output.
++ **JSON** is usually the next step that I reach for when I need simple arrays or basic hierarchies represented in my output.
 There are decent JSON parsing libraries in nearly every language which makes it easy to work with.
-+ Google’s protobuf is also not a bad option when JSON parsing speed is a limitation and you have a stable schema.
++ **Google’s protobuf** is also not a bad option when JSON parsing speed is a limitation and you have a stable schema.
 While not as common in HPC it does a decent job of representing complex scalars and moderate hierarchies in ways that can be checked against a schema for validity.
-+ HDF5 as a structured, scalable data container.
++ **HDF5** as a structured, scalable data container.
 If you need to store large tensors (higher dimensional matrices) of data with hierarchical relationships, it is one of the few games in town.
 It also tends to have decent support in a variety of languages.
-+ SQLite can be another highly portable output format when your data is highly relational.
++ **SQLite** can be another highly portable output format when your data is highly relational.
 It is also supported on nearly every platform under the sun.
-+ Binary files - writing a binary flat file is a possibility when the data format is relatively simple (ie a single large array), and nearly all languages support this.
++ **Binary files** - writing a binary flat file is a possibility when the data format is relatively simple (ie a single large array), and nearly all languages support this.
 However it is seldom the best format because it doesn’t communicate some subtleties like endianness and and dimensionality that formats like HDF5 provide in addition to features like compression or attributes.
-+ regular expressions are a powerful tool of last resort for getting data out of your experiments.
++ **Free-Form Text** can be parsed with regular expressions as tool of last resort for getting data out of your experiments.
 However needing a regular expression is often a suggestion that your output would benefit from greater structure and/or isolation.
 There are great websites that can help you rapidly prototype and validate your regular expressions for a variety of regular expression dialects.

-*When using tabular outputs like CSV use one row per experiment, one column per field*.
+### When using tabular outputs like CSV use one row per experiment, one column per field

 This makes it much easier to do joins and parsing of your experimental results to other tables of data much easier.
 If possible avoid literal new line characters or field delimitors in fields (especially error message fields) instead either 1 know how to escape them or replace them with characters without special interpretations.

-*When using tabular data include a column for errors or execution irregularities*.
+### When using tabular data include a column for errors or execution irregularities

 Experimental errors happen.
 Having a way built in to both filter in/out and summarize these kinds or errors can save you a lot of time trying to interpret your results and issues encountered during your experiments.

-*Parsing code often doesn’t benefit as much from parallelism so don’t worry about this upfront*.
+### Parsing code often doesn’t benefit as much from parallelism so don’t worry about this upfront

 Serial execution is a good enough place to start.
 An exception to this is where your data is a large tensor in which case parallel HDF5 is your friend for scalable IO performance.

 Since the previous example used csv and wrote to a dedicated file, we don't even have to write the parsing code, we can just use `pandas.read_csv`

 ## Writing plotting/analysis code

-*Choose a language which has mature tools for this.* Unless you are doing sophisticated 3D graphics where libraries like VTK or OpenGL or Vulcan are required, you can accomplish a lot more a lot faster with libraries in Python (Seaborn/Matplotlib) or Julia (Makie/ Plots.jl).
+### Choose a language which has mature tools for this.

+less you are doing sophisticated 3D graphics where libraries like VTK or OpenGL or Vulcan are required, you can accomplish a lot more a lot faster with libraries in Python (Seaborn/Matplotlib) or Julia (Makie/ Plots.jl).
 C++ is not the best tool for every job.

-*Separate plotting/analysis from parsing parsing the log files*.
+### Separate plotting/analysis from parsing parsing the log files

  Often one of these tasks will take much longer than you’d expect.
 By separating these tasks, you can work with the clean data more iteration and quickly drill in on a plot that does what you want.

-*Prefer vector graphics for 2D plots*.
+### Prefer vector graphics for 2D plots

 Vector graphics automatically scale to arbitrary resolution because they are described as a series of equations rather than a “map” of colors.
 In many plotting libraries this is as simple as choosing an eps or svg format output.

 A simple script that plots the runtime for each might look like this: